soyluisarrieta/git-aliases/README.md

 gd() { git diff -w "$@" | diff-so-fancy - }
 ```

-## Contributions
+## 🧩 Contributions

-We invite you to share your aliases in a pull request.
+We invite you to share your aliases in a [pull request](https://github.com/soyluisarrieta/git-aliases/pulls).